 If it’s a picture book contest and you send the first chapter of your novel, you simply cannot win.

-If it is a contest for children's mysteries and you send a mystery with an all-adult cast, you're not going to win.
+If it’s a contest for children’s mysteries and you send a mystery with an all-adult cast, you’re not going to win.

-If it is a children's poetry contest and your poem is about the frustrations of retirement or the pain of your divorce, winning is not going to happen.
+If it’s a children’s poetry contest and your poem is about the frustrations of retirement or the pain of your divorce, winning is not going to happen.